Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 If you take all the necessary precautions, nothing will happen to you.
 During my whole stay in India, I never had any digestive problem.
 I just followed my own advice...
 Wash your hands regularly, no tapped water, get drinks with no ice, eat well-cooked food, don’t touch food sitting around on a buffet, peel fruits and vegetables yourself… You’ll avoid the famous Delhi belly!

 Oh and of course if you’re like me, and you like to eat in local restaurants (not the touristy ones!), be prepared.
 In India, they eat food with their fingers!
 And only with their right hand, left hand is used for hygiene (read : wash your butt after pooping!).
 We quickly get used to it, after a few minutes you get the method and dexterity to eat well with your fingers.
 I was at an Indian restaurant in Malacca, Malaysia, and I was the only one to eat the Indian way, with my fingers.
 The waiter loved it and gave me more food, for free!
-Here’s more about Indian food!
+Are you a food lover?
+Here are the most popular Indian dishes in the world!

 Castes in India